-It wasn’t that way when I first started my business.
-Back then, I was transitioning from “job mode” and viewed each new client as a “mini-boss”.
+When I first started my business in 2002, I was used to being in “job mode” and viewed each new client as a “mini-boss”.
 They told me what they needed because the questions I asked were along the lines of:

-Even with the answers, I still didn’t know what they needed — not really.
+Even with their answers, I still didn’t know what they needed―not really.
 I knew what they said they needed.
 And it didn’t occur to me to get to the bottom of it any further.
 Instead, I took their order, did what they asked, and hoped they liked it.

 Figure out how you want your client experience to be

-Along the way, I stopped thinking about clients as people I did transactions with, and I started thinking about the experience I wanted to create for them.
+Along the way, I stopped thinking about clients as people I did transactions with and took direction from, and I started thinking about the experience and the transformation I wanted to create for them.
 And for me.
-How I wanted to feel when the project was through — proud, respected, valued and appreciated.
-And how I wanted them to feel — empowered and confident with a sense of clarity about who they are and where they’re going.
+How I wanted to feel when the project was through―proud, respected, valued and appreciated.
+And how I wanted them to feel―empowered and confident with a sense of clarity about who they are and where they’re going.